 After quite a few trials, we landed on rice and flax meal as the two main binding ingredients.
 You can use either white or brown rice - both have enough starch to keep everything together.

 Flax meal (ground flax seed) helps absorb extra liquid, which helps form a more cohesive patty.

 Once you mix all of the ingredients together, it's important to let it sit for 10-15 minutes before forming into patties.
 This allows the flax to absorb as much moisture as possible.

 Next, we form the patties (using a large cookie scoop to ensure similar sizing) and then pan-fry for a few minutes on each side.
 Once all of the veggie burgers have been seared on both sides, simply bake for 20 minutes.

 Note: it's very important not to crowd the pan when you're searing the patties.
 If you have to many in the pan at once, it will be very difficult to flip the patties, and you'll likely end up with some breakage.
 We suggest cooking no more than 3 at a time (in a large pan).

-Okay, sorry for the corny headline.
-But really, we go heavy on the vegetables in our veggie burgers!
+We go pretty heavy on the vegetables in our veggie burgers.
 I feel like a lot of store-bought brands barely contain any vegetables, but they add so much flavor, texture, and of course nutrients.